BarneyBuffet/docker-bitcoin-core/docs/index.md

 ## What does this image do?

-This runs a Ubuntu server for the bitcoin-core daemon.
-The image does not include a wallet or the gui.
+This runs a Ubuntu server for the bitcoin-core daemon with wallet.
+The image does not include the gui.

 The [dockerfile](https://github.com/BarneyBuffet/docker-bitcoin-core/blob/main/Dockerfile) for this image does the following:

 1. Install package dependencies
 2. Downloads the source code for the referenced version
 3. Check the source code download against the signed pgp keys
-4. Extracts the source code, configures and compiles the code
+4. Extracts the source code,
+5. Compiles Berkeley database
+6. Configures and compiles bitcoin core code
-5. Set's up nonroot user for running the daemon
+7. Set up nonroot user for running the daemon
-6. If bitcoin.conf file does not exists it will copy one across and template it out based on env sets
+8. If bitcoin.conf file does not exists it will copy one across and template it out based on env sets
-7. Start up bitcoind
+9. Start up bitcoind

 ## Using this image